ldaley/gradle.tmbundle/README.md

 ## Running commands

 To run a Gradle command, with any file open, press `⌃⌘G` (`control` + `command` + `G`) to bring up the Gradle task menu.
 There is a predefined set of common tasks, and a “Run Task…” command that will prompt with a dialog where you can enter the arguments to be passed to `gradlew`.

+### Localising to modules

+The command menu contains items with a `(selected module)` suffix.
+These commands specifically target the module of the open file in the editor.

+> The current mechanism for finding the module for the open file relies on a `build.gradle` file being present in the module directory, and the name of the module being the logical name based on the directory's location in the project.
+This will be improved in future versions of this bundle.

 ## Output Filtering Features